ligtinue1195/Portfolio/ML_Portfolio/Diamond Price Forecast.md

 <br>

  ## Recommended Models
- > The reason we put the second model is because we used the whole variable
+ > The reason we put the second model is because we used the whole variable<br>
  > Recommended models match 4th model
 ```
  step(model.pre2, direction = "backward")